CivicSpleen/ambry/doc/source/tutorial/install.rst

 Vagrant
 *************

 To setup Ambry in Vagrant, `install vagrant <http://docs.vagrantup.com/v2/installation/index.html>`_, then get the `source`_ code.
-After unpacking the source, change directory to the vagrant directory and run ``vagrant up``
+After unpacking the source, change directory to the vagrant directory, `support/ambry-vagrant` and run ``vagrant up``

 .. code-block:: bash